 This one is the most important reason for me.
 And when I say spending time with kids, I don’t mean just me.
 My husband also gets to spend time with them when he gets off work because they aren’t stuck at a table doing homework.
 Being a mom that’s been on both sides (public school & homeschool), I feel beyond blessed to be able to spend my entire day with my kids, and that my husband has that extra time with them in the evenings.
 Don’t get me wrong, we have our days for sure but I wouldn’t change my decision for the world.

 Being able to choose our curriculum

-I love having the freedom to pick and choose what curriculum we use in our homeschool.
-Our decision is to used faith-based curriculum in our home, and this is not something that would be available in public school.
-Also, having the option to change out a curriculum that may not be working for one of my boys for one reason or another is amazing.
+I love having the freedom to pick what curriculum we use in our homeschool.
+Our decision is to used a faith-based curriculum in our home, and this is not something that would be available in public school.
+Being able to change out a curriculum that not working for one of my boys for one reason or another is amazing.
 Everyone learns differently, so being able to use a curriculum that works with your child is pretty amazing.

 Those “aha” moments

 These moments remind me just how blessed I am to be able to homeschool my children.
 Those times when we spend hours working on something, or even months and then it finally clicks!
 The excitement and the look on their face when they finally get it is just irreplaceable.
 Hands down one of my favorite about homeschooling.

 I love being able to pick the times and locations that we homeschool.
 If we have a doctor appointment one morning, then we simply start school when we get back home.
 When we decide to take a vacation in September, then we can take a vacation.
 If it’s a beautiful day, we may choose to head outdoors with our books, or take a nature walk, or even decide to take an extended lunch and enjoy a picnic.
 Don’t get me wrong, we do have to keep up with our attendance, but we still have that flexibility that we wouldn’t get when it comes to a traditional school setting.